jvm-repo-rebuild/reproducible-central/doc/TOOLS.md

 ```
 [`rebuild.sh` script](./rebuild.sh) will use the build specification file (= [`.buildspec` file](BUILDSPEC.md)) to choose a Docker image to rebuild the project and check output against Central Repository reference binaries.

 For example:
 ```
 ./rebuild.sh content/org/apache/maven/shared/archiver/maven-archiver-3.5.1.buildspec
 ```

+You can also use `podman` as a container engine by defining the environment variables before you run `rebuild.sh`:

+	REBUILD_ENGINE
+	# The engine to use.
+Defaults to 'docker', but also tested with 'podman'.

+	REBUILD_ENGINE_OPTS
+	# Extra options to provide to the container engine.
+Defaults to docker: "", podman: "--userns=keep-id"

+	REBUILD_VOLUME_FLAGS
+	# Extra flags to use when mounting volumes in the container.
+Defaults to "", but for podman running on an SELinux host, you need ":Z,rw"

 ### 2) Contribute to a new _buildspec_